kreact/kreact/README.md

 To fully harness the power of coroutines use an HTTP server like Ktor that makes full use of coroutines.
 Other HTTP servers may be viable but are not tested.
 The library can be used for both stateful and stateless services.

-#### Stateful Example
+#### Stateful
-I will not be providing a stateful example since it is trivial to set up and the General section above should send you on the right path.
+I will not be providing a stateful example since it is trivial to set up and the `Quick Start` section above should provide a generalized example.
 Just ensure that the created `ActionDispatcher` and `StateProvider` pair are accessible to your service class during its lifecycle, including the coroutine scope needed by `StateProviderFactory`.

-#### Stateless Example
+#### Stateless
 For the stateless example I will be using Ktor and utilize its `pipelineContext` to maintain structured concurrency.
 What we want is that for each call made to a URL or endpoint, we initialize a new state, therefore allowing any call made to the service to utilize common state properties, condensing the data needed to process a request into a single